Medically reviewed on Mar 12, 2019

 DOBUTamine: Calcium Salts may diminish the therapeutic effect of DOBUTamine.
 Monitor therapy

 Dolutegravir: Calcium Salts may decrease the serum concentration of Dolutegravir.
 Management: Administer dolutegravir at least 2 hours before or 6 hours after oral calcium.
+Administer dolutegravir/rilpivirine at least 4 hours before or 6 hours after oral calcium salts.
 Alternatively, dolutegravir and oral calcium can be taken together with food.
 Consider therapy modification

 Eltrombopag: Calcium Salts may decrease the serum concentration of Eltrombopag.
 Management: Administer eltrombopag at least 2 hours before or 4 hours after oral administration of any calcium-containing product.
 Consider therapy modification